fsv2k5/algorithms-faang/README.md

 ```

 ## 14. All Anagrams in a String
+### Description: Return starting indices of all anagrams of p in s.
 ```
 public List<Integer> findAnagrams(String s, String p) {
     Map<Character, Long> pMap = p.chars()